ctracey/sprint-metrics_webapp/README.md

 Tool to help generate metrics based on csv export from Jira.

-This is web app solution designed to be light to run for users.
+This is lightweight web app solution designed to be run in the browser from local files.

 ## getting started